-Please refer to The Metropolitan College Section for more information about the Adult Degree Program.
-Students taking courses for self-improvement do so through the Metropolitan College and may register for either credit or non-credit offerings.
+Please refer to The Metropolitan College of Professional Studies Section for more information about the Adult Degree Program.
+Students taking courses for self-improvement do so through the Metropolitan College of Professional Studies and may register for either credit or non-credit offerings.